Alexussybaka/MGDL/README.md

 Area_Calculator.cs
 - Will always visualise the biggest possible are with given perimeter.
 (Note that the perimeter you give script should be hlaf of actual perimeter)
 - By changing value x you will create your own rectangle which perimeter is always static and connected to the "perimeter" variable.

+Axis_Symetry.cs
+- In progress, trying to recreate symetry like mirror with custom axis (function).

 Circle_Controller.cs
 - Can be also concidered as cone conroller because there are some bugs I need to fix but until then by changing "center" vector you can create a cone.